 - Health care critical supply chain functions, including the production, manufacturing, and distribution of vaccine

-- Companies located in Dane County can register through this site: https://publichealthmdc.com/coronavirus/covid-19-vaccine Scroll down to I’m in One of the Groups Listed.
-A
+- Companies located in Dane County were able to register through this site: https://publichealthmdc.com/coronavirus/covid-19-vaccine

 Biohealth Companies Allowed to Operate Under Wisconsin’s Safer at Home Order

 The BioForward state advocacy program proactively engaged Governor Evers in order to support the needs of Wisconsin biohealth companies throughout the COVID-19 public health emergency.
 In mid-March, BioForward requested that Wisconsin biohealth companies be allowed to continue to work under any forthcoming stay-at-home order.
 On March 25, Wisconsin’s original “Safer-at-Home” order was released and it preserved Wisconsin biohealth, biotechnology, pharmaceutical, medical device, healthcare IT and related supply chain entities as “Healthcare and Public Health Operations,” allowing them to remain open during the term of the order.

 BioForward Engaged in Proactive Vaccine Education of Wisconsin State Legislators